Aberdeenshire

 MTB: Tarland Trails

-If you're looking for a great mountain biking course, the Tarland Trails are well worth a visit.
-Located in Drummy Woods south of the village of Tarland, the trails are challenging and varied, with something to offer riders of all levels of experience.
+If you're looking for great mountain bike routes not far from the county's whisky trail, the 'Tarland Trails' are well worth a visit.
+Located in Drummy Woods and the hill of Pittenderich, the trails are challenging and varied, with something to offer riders of all levels of experience.
 There's also plenty of beautiful scenery to enjoy along the way.
-The 3 km track has something to offer everyone, whether you're looking to warm up on the pump tracks before taking off onto one of the waymarked trails or just happy to learn the basics with the family at a slow pace, Tarland Trails is a place where an afternoon can fly by!
+The tracks have something to offer everyone, whether you're looking to warm up on the pump tracks before taking off onto one of the waymarked trails or just happy to learn the basics with the family at a slow pace, Tarland Trails is a place where an afternoon can fly by!

 MTB: Aboyne Bike Park